co-founder and CEO Money Coaches Canada

-If you can achieve your long-term goals with cash or GIC investments earning 1-2%, then you might choose to forgo investing in the stock market.
-But If you’re like most people, this return won’t cut it after inflation, and you have little choice but to include an appropriate mix of cash, stocks and bonds in your portfolio.
+If you can achieve your long-term goals with cash or GIC investments earning low-to-mid single digit returns, then you might choose to forgo investing in the stock market.
+But if you’re like most people, this return won’t cut it after inflation – especially the much higher inflation we’ve been experiencing the last two years – and you have little choice but to include an appropriate mix of cash, stocks and bonds in your portfolio.

 Steadyhand’s Tom Bradley shares some great lessons about risk and bear markets from one of his investment heroes.

 The longer the time period before you need to use the money from your investments, typically the more risk you can take.
 If you need the money you’re thinking of investing now within 5-7 years, then skip the stock market.
 Hold it in cash or GICs instead.